-India's most favourite poet: Amandeep Singh emerges as the winner of 'Sau Karod Ka Kavi'
+India's Most Favourite Poet: Amandeep Singh emerges as the winner of 'Sau Karod Ka Kavi'

-India's first-ever Poetry Reality TV show was judged by Padma Shree Poet, Dr. Ashok Chakradhar, and by the renowned Bollywood lyricist & Guinness World Record Holder, Sameer Anjaan.
+India's first-ever Poetry Reality TV show was judged by Padma Shri Poet, Dr Ashok Chakradhar, and by the renowned Bollywood lyricist & Guinness World Record Holder, Sameer Anjaan.
 The season's finale episode was aired on DD Kisan, Sunday, at 9:00 PM.

 The show judged 40 Hindi poets selected from all over India.
 Apart from Amandeep, the finalists included Rajat Sood, Shweta Singh and Vinit Shankar.
 26-year-old Amandeep Singh hails from Patna and is an engineer by profession, working with an IT company in Bengaluru.